 12Avoid touching your eyes, nose or mouth

 Avoid touching your nose, eyes, or mouth unless you have clean hands.
 The eyes, nose and mouth are entry ports for flu viruses.
-Germs can enter your body easily by these paths.
+Germs can enter your body easily through the mucous membranes.
 Rubbing your eyes, nose, or mouth is a sure-fire way to get the flu.
-Germs are often spread when a person touches something that is contaminated with virus and then touches his or her eyes, nose or mouth.

 Published: May, 2007